County Route C71 (Nassau County, New York)

-County Route C71 is a major, 2.08 mi county highway located in Nassau County, New York, United States.
+County Route C71 is a major, 2.08 mi road located within the Town of Hempstead in Nassau County, New York, United States.

 Owned by Nassau County and maintained by the Nassau County Department of Public Works, CR C71 runs south–north between North Valley Stream and Elmont, consisting of Elmont Road and Elmont Avenue.

 Route description

 CR C71 begins at the Queens–Nassau County Line in North Valley Stream, as a northern continuation of Brookville and Hook Creek Boulevards.
 It then runs northeast, soon intersecting Stuart Avenue before crossing over the Southern State Parkway and intersecting Linden Boulevard (CR C36).
 It then continues north and intersects Dutch Broadway (CR C62), entering Elmont.

 North of Dutch Broadway (CR C62), Elmont Road continues north–northeast.
 It soon intersects Hempstead Turnpike (NY 24); the street name changes to Elmont Avenue at the north side of the intersection.
 Elmont Avenue then continues north to (and merges into) Plainfield Avenue (CR D90).
 At Plainfield Avenue, the CR C71 designation ends and becomes part of CR D90.

 The entirety of CR C71 is classified as a minor arterial road by the New York State Department of Transportation.